 This surgery is widespread in infants as their frenums can hinder them from latching correctly during breastfeeding.

-While this procedure is pretty simple, there are still risks involved, like an infection.
-However, you will be given antibiotics, which reduces the risk of infection.
+While this procedure is pretty simple, risks are still involved, like an infection.
+However, you will be given antibiotics, reducing the infection risk.

 This treatment can enhance your speech, appetite and help your baby breastfeed.
 It can be pretty costly, but if you have health insurance, it should be covered.